support@altumed.com

 • Commit to all Medicaid program requirements once successfully enrolled.

-Two essential identifiers needed for enrollment are the NPI number for individuals and the TIN for organizations.
-These numbers verify unique provider identities and are required on claims and enrollment paperwork.
+Essential enrollment identifiers include NPI for individuals and TIN for organizations.
+These numbers confirm provider identities and are needed on claims and paperwork.
 Providers must register for these identifiers before starting the application process.

 The Medicaid Credentialing Process Step By Step